Gerosullivan/Pangur/context/spec.md

 ## 11. Open Questions

-- Lock in the exact heuristic for mouse movement targeting (current plan favors nearest shadow tiles on their gate lines—tweak as we playtest).
+- Lock in the exact heuristic for mouse movement targeting (current plan favors nearest shadow tiles on their entrance lines—tweak as we playtest).
 - Decide how much animation/pacing polish to add for incoming placement given the single staging lane.
 - Confirm which optional controls (undo, restart) are still in scope for this iteration.